reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B-Thinking-SFT

 Model Overview

-• Component integration in multi-model pipelines where compact reasoning is crucial.
+- Component in multi-model pipelines where reasoning is needed under 500MB.

 Limitations

 Due to its 0.6B parameter size, the model has inherent capacity constraints.
-It may exhibit reasoning errors that larger models would avoid, particularly in multi-step derivations exceeding ~8 steps.
-While it covers general legal concepts, it lacks the nuance of larger models, and performance is weakest on underrepresented STEM domains like molecular biology and physiology.
-It is not suitable for formal proof verification, actual legal counsel, safety-critical analysis, or long-context tasks beyond its 1024-token training context.
+It may exhibit reasoning errors that larger models would not, particularly with multi-step derivations exceeding ~8 steps.
+Legal reasoning covers general concepts but lacks the nuance of larger models, and performance is weakest on underrepresented domains like molecular biology and physiology.
+Outputs should always be verified.